pointOfive/Home/Bio/README.md

 with tens of field sites ranging from Mexico to Illinois targeting understanding of plant ecotype/environment (GxE) interactions and crop adaption genetics via panel and mapping population experiments.
-And the job included the very interesting perk of requiring everyone to be a real life farmer every now and again when planting and sample collection season came around.
+And when planting and sample collection season came around I got go outside and pretend to be a farmer, which was a perk of the position that I always enjoyed.